flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 ![EFB Audio Settings](../assets/flypados3/flypad-settings-audio.png)

-For information on the other settings available on the EFB visit our [flyPad Settings](flypados3/settings.md) page.
+For information on the other settings available on the EFB, visit our [flyPad Settings](flypados3/settings.md) page.

 ![video-embed](https://www.youtube-nocookie.com/embed/3i1FaGKOwII)

 ## Passenger Simulation

 !!! important "Cockpit Door"
-    The cockpit door in the A32NX is simulating a real A320 cockpit door which in consequence dampens most of the sounds from the passenger cabin.
+    The cockpit door in the A32NX simulates a real A320 cockpit door, which in consequence dampens most of the sounds from the passenger cabin.

-    If you want to enjoy the Passenger Ambience sounds make sure it is open.
+    If you want to enjoy the Passenger Ambience sounds, make sure it is open.

 We have included various settings that simulate flight crew interactions with passengers on board.

 ### Passenger Ambience
-If this setting is enabled the following ambience sounds are played:
+If this setting is enabled, the following ambience sounds are played:

 - Boarding and deboarding sounds are triggered via the Payload tab on the Ground Services page on the EFB.
 - Once passengers are on the plane, a constant passenger ambience background sound plays.